k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: re-place a steed orphaned off the map when its rider-link is severed
 - Fix: guard off-map m_at() in hitum() when attacking while swallowed
+- Prevent Yendorian army types and guards from spawning as aasimar